 Why people think enforcement is fair

 Welcome to our blog series, exploring the key topics being discussed in the enforcement industry.
-In Part 4, we consider the public perception of ‘fairness’, relating to the enforcement industry.
+In this blog, we consider the public perception of ‘fairness’, relating to the enforcement industry.

 The vast majority of the general public understand the importance of Council Tax and the impact this has on funding local frontline services.
 An unfortunate reality, however, is that a small percentage of people do not believe it is fair that they must pay the same as everyone else.
 Latest statistics show that in the UK, twice as many adults back the use of enforcement agents to recover Council Tax debts than oppose civil enforcement.